yshinya6/yshinya6.github.io/index.md

 I am a researcher at NTT and a Ph.D student at Kyoto University ([Kashima Lab.](http://www.ml.ist.i.kyoto-u.ac.jp/en/)).
 My research interests are generative adversarial networks, representation learning, and transfer learning.

+# Updates
+* **[2022/04/28]** We have published a preprint [Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation](https://arxiv.org/abs/2204.13263) on arXiv.
+This work proposed a new objective function that performs alignment between distributions in a test-time domain adaptation setting where the source dataset is inaccessible, achieving high accuracy even when there is a complex domain gap between target and source.
+* **[2022/04/27]** We have published a preprint [Transfer Learning with Pre-trained Conditional Generative Models](https://arxiv.org/abs/2204.12833) on arXiv.
+This work is the first attempt to apply conditional GAN in an inductive transfer learning setting where the target and source NN architectures do not match.

 # Biography
 ### Apr.
 2022 - Current
 Ph.D student at Dept. of Intelligence Science & Technology, Graduate School of Informatics, Kyoto University